 Annually an Inter School Quiz Contest is organized.
 Around 15 schools compete against each other with great enthusiasm.
 Through the quiz, students are playfully motivated and rewarded for learning by testing knowledge in the field of health and hygiene.

-Since 2013, the State of Calcutta has also been increasingly active in the school medical service.
+Since 2013, the State of West Bengal has also been increasingly active in the school medical service.
 They send a team of doctors to public schools and examine the children for possible diseases.
 However, unlike the HCPSC, the state does not carry out any prevention and educational work.
 If a school overlaps, this can only be seen as an advantage for the health of the children.

 In the red-light district Sonagachi in Kolkata countless children of commercial sex workers (CSW) grow up under very difficult conditions.
 Konika Kindergarten was therefore opened in 2002.
 Since then, it has been offering a safe place and caring support to these children on three afternoons a week.